Spencer Howson: Career 2017-

 In February 2017 Howson announced that he would join event podcasting company Pop Up Radio.
-Founded in 2015, Pop Up Radio provides live-broadcasts of conferences, events and trade shows online.
-Howson also writes a daily news email The Gateway for newspaper The Brisbane Times.
-The service launched on 6 February 2017 is written in a conversational style and is sent each morning at 8:30 a.m.
-Along with this, Howson began tutoring radio students at USQ Springfield.
-Howson joined the Nine Radio-owned conservative-focused radio station 4BC in January 2021 for the 9-1pm shift on Saturday and Sundays.
+Founded in 2015, Pop Up Radio provided live-broadcasts of conferences, events and trade shows online.
+Howson also wrote a daily news email The Gateway for newspaper The Brisbane Times.
+The service launched on 6 February 2017 was written in a conversational style and was sent each morning at 8:30 a.m.